opulencephp/docs/view-functions.md

     1. `array|string $paths` - The path or list of paths to the scripts
     2. `string $type` - The script type, eg "text/javascript"

-If you're using the <a href="https://github.com/ramblingsofadev/Project" target="_blank">skeleton project</a>, RDev also supplies the following functions:
+If you're using the <a href="https://github.com/ramblingsofadev/Project" target="_blank">skeleton project</a>, Opulence also supplies the following functions:
 * `csrfInput()`
   * Returns a hidden input containing the CSRF token
 * `csrfToken()`